Immolare/artist-image-generator/README.txt

 === Artist Image Generator: DALL·E AI-Driven Image & Avatar Creator ===
 Contributors: Immolare
+Tags: AI, openai, DALL·E, image, avatar
-Tags: ai, dalle, image, avatar, featured image Requires at least: 5.3
+Requires at least: 5.3
 Tested up to: 6.4
 Requires PHP: 7.4
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://artist-image-generator.com/#donate

-AI Image Generator.
-Create blog featured images or product visual art.
-Try DALL-E, build tools like avatars generator, themed tattoo ideas.

 == Description ==

-Looking for a way to create unique and engaging visual content with AI?
-Try DALL-E right into WordPress with Artist Image Generator.
-Generate high-quality and distinctive visual content for your featured images, blog posts, page and so on.
-If you want to sell visual art or just add illustration to a product, the plugin use Artificial Intelligence technology to generate stunning royalty-free images and avatars based on text or through images variations.
+Looking for a way to create unique and engaging visual content for your website?
+Look no further than Artist Image Generator, a powerful WordPress plugin that harnesses the power of OpenAI's DALL·E technology to generate stunning, royalty-free images and avatars.

 With Artist Image Generator, you can easily **create custom illustrations for your posts, pages, and products, transforming any image from the internet into your own personalized creation**.
 Plus, with **AI-based image generator tools available through shortcodes, you can offer your visitors a fun and interactive way to generate their own images**, such as a [tattoo idea generator](https://artist-image-generator.com/tatoo-ai-generator-tool-wordpress/).